microsoft/live-share/docs/quickstart/share.md

 > **Linux users:** VS Code will also [prompt you to enter a user code](../use/vscode.md#sign-in-using-a-user-code) when opening the browser window.
 The code can be found by clicking on the "Having trouble?
 Click here for user code directions" link that appears in the "Ready to collaborate!" page after you've signed into Live Share via the browser.
 Simply paste this user code in the prompt's input field in VS Code and hit enter to finish.

 If you are using **Visual Studio** and have already signed into the tool, Visual Studio Live Share will automatically use your [personalization account](https://docs.microsoft.com/en-us/visualstudio/ide/signing-in-to-visual-studio) so you can skip this step or simply sign in as you would normally.
 If you'd prefer to use a different sign-in than your VS personalization account, go to **Tools &gt; Options &gt; Live Share &gt; User account** to switch credentials.

-If you signed up with an email that **is not already tied to a Microsoft personal, work, or school account or a GitHub account**, use this trick to unblock yourself:

-1. Add the email as a secondary address to your GitHub profile
-2. Verify it
-3. Sign out of Live Share (if you've signed in) and back in again using your GitHub profile

 There are a few other tips in [troubleshooting](../troubleshooting.md#sign-in), but if this still doesn't work, email vsls-feedback@microsoft.com and we can swap your email out.